The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Upgrade Calibre to version 9.6.0 or later immediately
+• Upgrade all Calibre installations to version 9.6.0 or later.

-• Avoid opening e-books from untrusted sources until the patch is applied
+• Avoid opening e-books from untrusted sources in vulnerable Calibre versions until patching is complete.

 Patch Information